Tips for Better Passwords

 So while your online bank accounts might normally be tough to hack, it won’t matter if you used the same username and password for your favorite cooking website and it happens to get hacked.

 If you find the thought of committing all those complicated passwords to memory intimidating, consider using a password manager.
 A service like that generates, retrieves, and provides top-of-the-line passwords for each of your accounts, using strong encryption to protect them.
 It will also make sure the website you think belongs to your bank actually does before you hand over your credentials.
+A password manager isn’t hard to set up.
 All you have to do is remember the one password you create for the service.

 Some are free; others cost a few dollars per month.
 Need help choosing one?
 Check out Consumer Reports’ password manager ratings, which evaluate the privacy, security, and other features offered by each product.

-And if that sounds too technical for you, that’s okay.
-As long as you’re not a high-profile person at risk of being targeted by hackers, there’s nothing wrong with writing down your passwords and keeping them in a safe place.
+But if a password manager still sounds too technical for you, that’s okay.
+As long as you’re not a high-profile person at risk of being targeted by hackers, there’s nothing wrong with writing down your passwords and keeping them in a safe place—just have a unique password for each account.

-Two-factor authentication (2FA)—which requires you to, say, enter a multidigit code texted to a smartphone to log in to an account—has become a must.
+Multifactor authentication (MFA)—which requires you to, say, enter a multi-digit code from an app like Authy or Google Authenticator to log in to an account—has become a must for protecting your online accounts.

-Also called multifactor authentication, 2FA makes it a lot harder for hackers to access your account, even if they have the password.
+Also called two-factor authentication, MFA makes it a lot harder for hackers to access your account, even if they have the password.

 It’s getting easier to use, too.
-While most people are familiar with the texted-code version, you also can use smartphone apps, physical security keys that insert into a computer, or your smartphone itself to verify your identity.
+Most people are familiar with the version where a code is texted to you, or with smartphone apps, you can also use physical security keys that are inserted into a computer or your smartphone itself to verify your identity.

-Experts say that the best version of 2FA often hinges on a user’s needs.
-And no matter which option you choose, you’re much better off than if you rely on a password alone.
+Apps and physical security keys are safer than SMS-based MFA, but no matter which option you choose, you’re better off than if you rely on a password alone.